GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 * Extensions that work only on specific hosts.
-Specifically, you may create bespoke versions of your extension targeted to your customers' hosts.To qualify for the Specific Host exception, each version must request, in the manifest, access to permissions that are limited to that host.
+Specifically, you may create bespoke versions of your extension targeted to your customers' hosts.
+To qualify for the Specific Host exception, each version must request, in the manifest, access to permissions that are limited to that host.
 * Extensions that are published privately within your domain.
 Extensions published as unlisted or public, even if distributed through a single domain, do not qualify for this Publish to Domain